 困っています (Komatteimasu) – Difficulties

-My phone died, and I'm having problems.
+My phone died, and I am in trouble.

 電話が切れてしまって、困っています